Stocks tick higher on Wall Street following last week’s rout

 High rates can drive down inflation, but they also raise the risk of a recession in the future because they slow the economy.
 They also hurt prices for stocks and other investments.

 The heightened expectations for higher rates have been most evident in the bond market, where yields have shot higher in recent weeks.
-On Monday, yields slunk back a bit and eased some of the pressure on stocks.
+On Monday, the yield on the 10-year Treasury slunk back a bit, which eased some of the pressure on stocks.

 Yields eased after a report showed that orders for machinery, aircraft and other long-lasting manufactured goods fell by more than economists expected in January.